-In essence, the embryo of the Faculty of Social and Political Affairs has existed since the establishment of the Faculty of Law and Public Knowledge (FHPM) at the University of Semarang on March 1, 1957.
-In accordance with Government Regulation no. 7 of 1961 dated 21 March 1961 concerning the Establishment of the Diponegoro University in Semarang, The Akademi Administrasi Negara was temporarily included as the part of the Social and Political within the Faculty of Law and Public Knowledge.
+In essence, the embryo of the Faculty of Social and Political Affairs had existed since the establishment of the Faculty of Law and Public Knowledge (FHPM) at the University of Semarang on March 1, 1957.
+In accordance with Government Regulation no. 7 of 1961 dated March 21, 1961 concerning the Establishment of Universitas Diponegoro in Semarang, The Akademi Administrasi Negara was temporarily included as the part of the Social and Political within the Faculty of Law and Public Knowledge.

-Efforts to make the Social and Political Faculty stand alone have been started since 1962, with the formation of the “Preparatory Committee for the Establishment of the Faculty of Social and Political Sciences, Diponegoro University”.
-Based on the Decree of the President of the Diponegoro University No. 28 / c dated January 6, 1962, the composition of the committee at that time was as follows:
+The efforts to make the Social and Political Faculty stand alone had been started since 1962, with the formation of the “Preparatory Committee for the Establishment of the Faculty of Social and Political Sciences, Universitas Diponegoro”.
+Based on the Decree of the President of the Universitas Diponegoro No. 28 / c dated January 6, 1962, the composition of the committee at that time was as follows:

-In further developments, to accelerate the establishment of the Social and Political Faculty, more comprehensive input and/or thoughts are needed.
-For that, through the Rector Degree’s of Universitas Diponegoro No. 41 / Skpt / SKJ / 1968, dated 18 August 1968, the Preparatory Committee for the Establishment of the Social and Political Faculty of Diponegoro University was added by members.
-In full, the composition of the committee became.
+In further developments, to accelerate the establishment of the Social and Political Faculty, more comprehensive input and/or thoughts were needed.
+Therefore, through the Decree of Rector of Universitas Diponegoro No. 41 / Skpt / SKJ / 1968, dated August 18, 1968, the Preparatory Committee for the Establishment of the Social and Political Faculty of Universitas Diponegoro added its members.
+In full, the composition of the committee became as follows.

 - Drs.
 Hartoyo